Police

 it is necessary, in every case, to investigate –

-the conduct or other matter complained of has resulted in death or serious
+alleging that the conduct or other matter complained of has resulted in death

-matters relate to any incident or circumstances in which or in consequence of
+matters where those matters relate to any incident or circumstances in which or

 (2) The Deputy Chief Officer must, without